The legal test the local authority must apply

-Under section 36(3) of the Children and Families Act 2014, the LA must secure an EHC needs assessment if it considers it necessary to do so in order to determine whether EHC provision is required.
-The SEND Code of Practice (paragraph 9.14) sets out the criteria an LA should use when deciding whether to assess:
+Under section 36(3) of the Children and Families Act 2014, the local authority must secure an EHC needs assessment if it considers it necessary to do so in order to determine whether EHC provision is required.
+The SEND Code of Practice (paragraph 9.14) sets out the criteria a local authority should use when deciding whether to assess:

 - The child or young person has or may have special educational needs